atErik/Transpiler.and.similar.List/README.md

   Disclaimer: IANAL.
 CWPL.
 • Usually, in a transpiled output/destination code , many many code-portions have to be re-worked/re-written by human, to functionally perform same-way as "upstream" (aka: input source-code) software , especially those portions, which you initially could-not transpile during manual transpilation/transformation process, and, there will also be many many non-transpiled source-code portions, when you have used mechanized (or automated) transpilation process or transpiler software , as these tools are not yet capable to transpile (all type of codes) completely, and instead transpiles only a subset(smaller portion) of (simple or limited-advanced) input source-code language into destination/output language .
 So you or a HUMAN have to write, fix, adjust, & adapt ("destination" language) source-code, and compile / run / test / improve it.
 • Once you have achieved the state, where, your (transpiled and then improved output/destination code based) software can run same-way as upstream software , then, you can start adding your feature or functionality that you need or want to add .
 If you have publshed source-code publicly then, you may also find that other devs have began to join & contribute in this new project.
 • In any OPEN-SOURCE project, one of the most helpful thing to bring in more code contributors is : Addition of DETAIL COMMENTS & NOTES on each code line & section, and describe what a code-line/code-section is actually doing .
 So create a ToDo for yourself & for any code-contributors, that, beside improving code directly, this new project also need contribution of more detail COMMENTS & NOTES ON CODE .
 So that some devs can spend time on understanding + identifying each line & section & algorithm, and start adding detail general human-friendly notes & comments . <b>Do not make comment & note helpful only for advanced devs , as that creates islands & separation & division .
 That is opposite of open-source spirit .
-Everyone, even general user, should be able to understand a code line/section, after reading comments & notes.<b>
+Everyone, even general user, should be able to understand a code line/section, after reading comments & notes.</b>
 • If upstream software's dev also transpiles new feature or functionality that you & your team has added , or you have transpiled again from "C-to-Go" , and add into forked project of "upstream" , then upstream dev can also add new feat/functionality into the upstream software.
 • When everyone is open-sourcing their work, means SHARING IMPROVED KNOWLEDGE WITH OTHERS , then everyone is benefitted more .
 Each of us, We all have learned something from another person who has shared something old or shared something that he has improved , SO IN THAT SAME WAY , we all need to share old & share improved works with others.
 • Abbreviations : IANAL = I Am Not A (Professional) Lawyer &#124; CWPL = Consult With Professional Lawyer.